antham/wo/README.md

 ### Running a function

-Once you have defined a function you can call it with the `run` command, run:
+To run a function into a workspace, call the `run` command:

 ``` sh
 wo run cli run_curl http://google.fr